DeepBlue14/Hazel/README.md

 This module handles the various types of execution--rosrun, launch, as well as "regular" executions.

+####**skylab**

+Skylab is the GUI output console and terminal container widget.
+It is the frontend of project_apollo (see #project-apollo).

+####**roaring_fork**

+As the name may suggest, **roaring_fork** involves data streams (the original Roaring Fork is a famous American trout stream).
+Specifically, this module is consered with taking string/byte array data which originated in a data stream, and add colors and/or text effects before displaying it in a Qt widget.

+NOTE: This differs from #console_color_test in that the later formats code to be printed *in a terminal*, while roaring_fork modifies text *from a stream* to pretty-print in a GUI.

 ####**console_color_text**

 This module handles the colorization of text printed out to the terminal(s).
 This module can be used as a stand-alone library as well.
 It currently supports the following languages: